MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/00-explore-foundry.md

 This exercise should take approximately **30** minutes to complete.

+> **Note**: Many components of Microsoft Foundry, including the Microsoft Foundry portal, are subject to continual development.
+This reflects the fast-moving nature of artificial intelligence technology.
+Some elements of your user experience may differ from the images and descriptions in this exercise!

 ## Create a Microsoft Foundry project

 Microsoft Foundry uses *projects* to organize models, resources, data, and other assets used to develop an AI solution.
 Projects are associated with an Azure *Microsoft Foundry* resource, which provides the cloud services required to support AI app and agent development on Azure.